ONSdigital/rm-case-service/API.md

 An `HTTP 404 Not Found` status code is returned if the case with the specified ID could not be found.

 ## List Cases for Party
-* `GET /cases/partyid/{partyId}` will return a list of cases with the given party id.
+* `GET /cases/partyid/{partyId}` will return a list of cases with the given party ID.

 ### Example JSON Response
 ```json